 Subsidiaries Nature of Business Percentage of Ownership PetroGreen Holding Company and undertakes renewable energy projects.
-75% in 2023 and 76.92% in 2022 NRDC As of December 31, 2023 and 2022, NRDC has not commenced commercial operations and has not incurred any expenses.
-The management of the Parent Company intends to liquidate NRDC and has provided for full impairment losses on its investment in NRDC.
+75% in 2024 and 2023; 76.92% in 2022 NRDC As of December 31, 2024 and 2023, NRDC has not commenced commercial operations and has not incurred any expenses.
+Management of the Parent Company intends to liquidate NRDC and has provided for full impairment losses on its investment in NRDC.
 100%

-PetroGreen has subsidiaries which are all incorporated in the Philippines, with PetroGreen respective percentage ownership as of December 31, 2023, 2022 and 2021:
+PetroGreen has subsidiaries which are all incorporated in the Philippines, with PetroGreen respective percentage ownership as of December 31, 2024, 2023 and 2022:

-Subsidiaries Nature of Business Percentage of Ownership of PetroGreen MGI Engaged in geothermal renewable energy production and generation 65% PetroSolar Engaged in solar renewable energy production and generation 56% PetroWind Engaged in solar renewable energy production and generation (became subsidiary of PGEC in 2023) 40%

-In 2023, PetroGreen incorporated Rizal Green Energy Corporation (RGEC) that shall hold shares in the RE companies that will develop the solar power projects in Bohol, Pangasinan, Isabela and Nueva Ecija.
+Subsidiaries Nature of Business Percentage of Ownership of PetroGreen MGI Engaged in geothermal renewable energy production and generation 65% PetroSolar Engaged in solar renewable energy production and generation 56% PetroWind Engaged in solar renewable energy production and generation (became subsidiary of PGEC in 2023) 40% Rizal Green Develop the solar power projects in Bohol, Pangasinan, Isabela and Nueva Ecija. (incorporated in 2023) 75% in 2024 and 100% in 2023

-Investment in Associates
+Investments in Associates